Oindrila1999/Azure-project-2/README.md

   &nbsp;&nbsp;&nbsp;&nbsp; 2.1 Set up the service principal &nbsp;&nbsp;&nbsp;&nbsp; 2.2 To ensure accessing ADLS using Service Principal, we need to assign role to Service Principal as Storage Blob Data Contributor, to allow read, write on ADLS
-  &nbsp;&nbsp;&nbsp;&nbsp; 2.3 Created an Azure Key Vault and assign role as Key Vault Administrator &nbsp;&nbsp;&nbsp;&nbsp; 2.4 Create secrets using Service Principal client ID and password &nbsp;&nbsp;&nbsp;&nbsp; 2.5 Create an Azure Key Vault backed Scope to fetch secret from Azure Key Vault &nbsp;&nbsp;&nbsp;&nbsp; 2.6 Now we are ready to configure the connection
+  &nbsp;&nbsp;&nbsp;&nbsp; 2.3 Created an Azure Key Vault and assign role as Key Vault Administrator &nbsp;&nbsp;&nbsp;&nbsp; 2.4 Create secrets using Service Principal client ID,token id, password &nbsp;&nbsp;&nbsp;&nbsp; 2.5 Create an Azure Key Vault backed Scope to fetch secret from Azure Key Vault &nbsp;&nbsp;&nbsp;&nbsp; 2.6 Now we are ready to configure the connection
 #### 3. Configure Databricks + Azure Data Lake Gen 2 account connection
+#### 4. Create widgets for getting Storage Account Name and Container Name from ADF pipeline parameter dynamically
 #### 4. Create mount point for accessing ADLS Gen 2 storage as a local storage
 #### 5. Read the file from ADLS Raw container using spark readed API and read it using Mount-Point
 #### 6. Clean and transform the data as per business requirement

+#### Run the pipeline to copy and transform it and load the data in Parquet format

 ## Step-3: